Under the scheme, remote workers are able to live and work in Portugal for a year - but there is a minimum income requirement.

 The new visa - officially called the “residence visa for the exercise of professional activity provided remotely outside the national territory” - is designed for working professionals.

 It’s an alternative to the existing ‘D7’ visa - a popular residency permit mostly aimed at retirees and ‘passive income’ earners.

-  The new visa - launching on October 30 - was created after the Portuguese government amended immigration law in July.
+The new visa was created after the Portuguese government amended immigration law in July.

 To qualify, applicants must:

 - Come from a country not in the EU or EEA

 - Be self-employed or employed by a company based outside Portugal

 - Earn at least four times the Portuguese minimum wage per month - roughly €2,800.